-Form 10-K ☑ ANNUAL REPORT PURSUANT TO SECTION 13 C For the fiscal year ended December 31, \square TRANSITION REPORT PURSUANT TO SECTION OR 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission File Number: 001-3952 22 COMPASS Pathways I plc (Exact name of registrant as specified in its s charter) England and Wales (State or other jurisdiction of incorporation or organization) Not Applicable (I.R.S.
-Employer Identification No.) 33 Broadwick Street London W1F 0DQ United Kingdom (Address of principal executive offices, zip co de) +1 (716) 676-6461 (Registrant's telephone number, including area of code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of each exchange on which registered American Depositary Shares, each representing one ordinary share, par value of £0.008 per share CMPS Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: N Indicate by check mark if the registrant is a well-known sea Indicate by check mark if the Registrant is not required to fi Indicate by check mark whether the registrant (1) has filed a shorter period that the registrant was required to file such report Indicate by check mark whether the registrant has submitted elet the preceding 12 months (or for such shorter period that the registrant has been also better the registrant to the preceding 12 months (or for such shorter period that the registrant has been also better the period that the registrant has been also been also better the period that the registrant is not required. asoned issuer, as defined in Rule 405 of the Securities Actile reports pursuant to Section 13 or Section 15(d) of the All reports required to be filed by Section 13 or 15(d) of the tas), and (2) has been subject to such filing requirements for extronically every Interactive Data File required to be subsistent was required to submit such files).
-Yes \boxtimes No \square Act.
-Yes □ No ☒ ne Securities Exchange Act of 1934 during the preceding or the past 90 days.
-Yes ☒ No □ mitted pursuant to Rule 405 of Regulation S-T (§ 232.4 105 of this chapter) during Indicate by check mark whether the registrant is a large acceleration of the large accelerated filer," "accelerated filer," "smaller reporting the large accelerated filer," accelerated filer, "smaller reporting the large acceleration of the large accel iny.
-See the definitions of Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the provided pursuant to Section 13(a) of the Exchange Act. □ registrant has elected not to use the extended transition pe eriod for complying with any new or revised financial ac ccounting standards Indicate by check mark whether the registrant has filed a report of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registere ting under Section 404(b) If securities are registered pursuant to Section 12(b) of the Act, of the registrant included in the filing reflect the correction of a Indicate by check mark whether any of those error corrections a during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square are restatements that required a recovery analysis of incen ntive-based compensation received by any of the registra ant's executive officers Indicate by check mark whether the registrant is a shell compant.
-The aggregate market value of ordinary shares held by non-affi This calculation does not reflect a determination that certain per liates of the Registrant as of June 30, 2023, the last busine ess day of the most recently completed second fiscal qu arter, was \$215.7 million. he registrant had 64 227 371 shares of common stock outstanding as of February 23, 2024
+Form 10-K ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2024 ☐ TRANSITION REPORT PURSUANT OR THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-39522 COMPASS Pathways plc (Exact name of registrant as specified in its charter) England and Wales tate or other jurisdiction of orporation or organization) Not Applicable (I.R.S.
+Employer Identification No.) 33 Broadwick Street London W1F 0DQ United Kingdom (Address of principal executive offices, zip code) +1 (716) 676-6461 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Cla ass Trading Symbol Name of each exchange on which registered American Depositary Shares, each represer value of £0.008 per CMPS Nasdaq Global Select Market Indicate by check mark if the Registrant is Indicate by check mark whether the regist a well-known seasoned issuer, as de- s not required to file reports pursuant trant (1) has filed all reports required fined in Rule 405 of the Securities Act.
+Yes □ No ☒ to Section 13 or Section 15(d) of the Act.
+Yes □ No ☒ to be filed by Section 13 or 15(d) of the Securities Exchangling requirements for the past 90 days.
+Yes ☒ No □ ge Act of 1934 during the preceding 12 months (or for such shor ter period that Indicate by check mark whether the regist 12 months (or for such shorter period that the to Rule 405 of Regulation S-T (§ 232.405 of this chapter) durin g the preceding accelerated filer, a non-accelerated filer, a smaller reporting g growth company" in Rule 12b-2 of the Exchange Act. company or an emerging growth company.
+See the definitions of f "large Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate Section 13(a) of the Exchange Act. □ e by check mark if the registrant has elected not to use the extended transition period for comply ring with any new or revised financial accounting standards proving ided pursuant to Indicate by check mark whether the registarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the f its internal control over financial reporting under Section 404(b) of the If securities are registered pursuant to Section of the registrant included in the filing reflect t Indicate by check mark whether any of those recovery period pursuant to $\$240.10D1(b).$ \Box error corrections are restatements tha at required a recovery analysis of incentive-based compensa ation received by any of the registrant's executive officers during the relevant shares held by non-affiliates of the R hat certain persons are affiliates of the e Registrant for any other purpose. nost recently completed second fiscal quarter, was \$354.8 million ı.
+This ,, . · · • DOCUMENTS INCORPORATED BY REFERENCE